Zachary-Levesque/Smart-Flood-Detection-System/README.md

 ## Wiring Diagram

-See [hardware/wiring.md](hardware/wiring.md) for the pin map, buzzer driver option, and deployment placement notes.
+See [hardware/wiring.md](hardware/wiring.md) for the simple pin map.

 ## Testing And Validation